 - It’s highly customizable – It means that we can build a WordPress admin panel uniquely tailored to your needs.

 - A few more large brands that use WordPress are Mashable, Nasa, Mozilla, Coca Cola, Wall Street Journal and many more.
 Meaning that you should consider WordPress as a serious business website solution.

 You can build any type of website on top of WordPress, but here is a list of a few, just to give you an idea about possibilities

 - Membership Website

 - Multi-lingual website

-As you can see, you can use WordPress in almost any way imaginable, as personal, business, E-commerce website.
-It provides with all the tools needed for your online business and makes it a breeze to manage your website.
+As you can see, you can use WordPress in almost any way imaginable, as a personal, business, E-commerce website.
+It provides all the tools needed for your online business and makes it a breeze to manage your website.